grezniczek/redcap_survey_auth/README.md

 - **Submit label:** The label to be displayed on the submit button.
 Defaults to 'Submit'.

-- **Fail message:** A message that is displayed to the user in case the login fails.
-Defaults to 'Invalid username and/or password or access denied'.
+- **Fail message:** A message displayed when authentication fails or is denied.
+Defaults to 'Invalid username and/or password or access denied.'.

 - **Lockout count:** Sets the number of failed login attempts that will trigger a lockout.
 Set to 0 to disable lockout.
 Default = 3.

-- **Lockout message:** A message that is displayed to the user in case of too many failed login attempts.
+- **Lockout message:** A message displayed after too many failed login attempts.
 Defaults to 'Too many failed login attempts.
-Please try again later'.
+Please try again later.'.

-- **Technical error message:** A message that is displayed to the user in case of a technical error that prevents completion of the authentication process.
+- **Technical error message:** A message displayed when a technical error prevents completion of authentication.
 Defaults to 'A technical error prevented completion of the authentication process.
-Please notify the system administrator'.
+Please notify the system administrator.'.

 - **Authentication methods:** Any of the following methods can be used for authentication.
 Authentication is attempted in this order: Custom > Table > Other LDAP > LDAP, stopping at the first successful method.

   - **Table:** REDCap verifies the username and password against its user table.
 Suspended accounts are denied.

-  - **LDAP:** When REDCap is set to use LDAP, this is used for authentication.
+  - **LDAP:** Uses the LDAP directory configuration supplied by REDCap.
+If REDCap has more than one configured LDAP directory, they are tried in REDCap's configured order.

   - **Other LDAP:** Only REDCap superusers can enable or configure this method because its JSON can contain service-account credentials and controls outbound directory connections.
 Provide any number of LDAP connection info as a JSON array.
 The order of processing will be as provided in the array.
 Use the connection and search parameters shown below, adapting the server, service account, base DN, and filters to your directory.
 The LDAP extension must be available in PHP.